tezos-reward-distributor-organization/tezos-reward-distributor/docs/plugins.md

 ## Email Plugin

-This plugin will send the configured recipients an email of payouts status with a CSV report attached.
+This plugin will send the configured recipients an 'administrative style' email of payouts status with a CSV report attached.

 ### Parameters